 Welcome to #StetsonVotes!

-As a values-driven institution that emphasizes the importance of global citizenship, Stetson strives to develop the habits of citizenship that will last our students' entire lives.
+As a values-driven institution that emphasizes the importance of engaged and informed citizenship, Stetson strives to develop the habits of citizenship that will last our students' entire lives.
 One of the most important - and most fundamental - aspects of being an engaged citizen is participation in our democracy through voting.

 #StetsonVotes is the one-stop site for all your voting questions and resources.
 In order to vote in elections, there are three things that you need to do: